Periodic homogenisation for two dimensional generalised parabolic Anderson model: Introduction

 \subsection{Organisation of the article}

 The rest of the article is organised as follows.
-In Section~\ref{sec:overview}, we give an overview of the strategy, including the heuristic derivation of the ansatz.
-In Section~\ref{sec:solution_convergence}, we list the collection of enhanced stochastic objects and set up a fixed point problem based on the heuristic ansatz.
-We then prove uniform boundedness of the solution as well as the convergence to its homogenised limit assuming convergence of the stochastic objects.
-The convergence of the flux, which contains another interesting point, is proved in Section~\ref{sec:flux_convergence}.
+In Section~\ref{sec:overview}, we give an overview of the strategy, including a heuristic derivation of the ansatz.
+In Section~\ref{sec:solution_convergence}, we list the collection of enhanced stochastic objects and set up a fixed point problem based on the ansatz.
+We then prove uniform boundedness of the solution as well as the convergence to its homogenised limit, assuming convergence of the stochastic objects.
+The convergence of the flux is proved in Section~\ref{sec:flux_convergence}.
 In Section~\ref{sec:stochastic}, we give detailed analysis on the stochastic objects and the convergences to their homogenised limits.
-In the appendices, we provide backgrounds and preliminary results that are needed or are frequently used in the main text.
+In the appendices, we provide some background and the preliminary results that are needed in the main text.